There are so many direct benefits of life coaching children:

 - To help them see they can change a situation where they are unhappy

-- To fully understand the situation they are in
+- To help them fully understand the situation they are in

-- To see that they are the only person responsible for their own actions
+- To help them see that they are the only person responsible for their own actions

-- To increase their confidence to make positive changes in the way they act, think and feel
+- To empower them to make positive changes in the way they act, think and feel

-- To develop essential life skills that we all need to get on in life
+- To develop essential life skills that they need to get on in life

 An indirect and additional benefit of life coaching children is raising a child’s self-esteem and confidence.
 When a child sees that they are able to change one area of their life it makes them realise they are capable of making significant changes in other areas.